-Ogo Maduewesi, founded Outer Shell Africa, a Skin and Appearance Social Lab because of her passion to build body confidence, improve quality of life and make a big positive difference in the lives of Sub-Saharan Africans living with Skin Conditions and Visible Differences and as well all who is distressed with their body image and appearance.
-Ogo’s experience living with Vitiligo inspired her life’s work to improve the self-image and offer a free pathway to every man, woman and children that look different from skin conditions, surgeries, burns, scars, disfigurement and any sort of body image challenges to live the life they want.
+Ogo Maduewesi, founded Outer Shell Africa Communications, a Skin and Appearance Social Lab because of her passion and positive obsession to build body confidence, positive body image, psycho-social health, improve quality of life and make a big positive difference in the lives of Sub-Saharan Africans living with Disfigurement including noncommunicable chronic skin conditions, burns, scars and body image issues.
+Ogo’s experience living with Vitiligo inspired her life’s work to inspire, empower and encourage positive living, freedom from societal expectations and offer a free pathway to every man, woman and children that look different from skin conditions, surgeries, burns, scars, disfigurement and any sort of body image challenges to live the life they want.